icyflame/blog/_posts/2020-11-15-configuring-emacs-7-months-later-act-1.md

 categories: emacs editors tools configuration
 ---

+_Note:_ This is the first post in a series of 3 posts about my experience configuring Emacs over 7 months, starting from scratch. ([Post 1][1], [Post 2][2])

+[1]: /emacs/editors/tools/configuration/2020/11/15/configuring-emacs-7-months-later-act-1
+[2]: /emacs/editors/tools/configuration/2020/11/21/configuring-emacs-7-months-later-act-2

 My first commit to [icyflame/.emacs.d](https://github.com/icyflame/.emacs.d), the repository with my Emacs configuration, was in April this year (7 months ago).
 Now, I have reached a point at which I have cleaned up my configuration enough to feel okay about making it open source.
 In this post and the two posts after this one, I will go